 The best way to learn whether or not USCIS or another agency found fraud in your past visa application is to obtain a copy of its denial of your Form I-130 or Form I-485 application.
 If terms such as “sham marriage,” “fraudulent marriage,” or marriage “entered into for the sole purpose of circumscribing immigration law” are in the denial decision, then the immigration agency has made a conclusive finding of fraud.

 To counter a fraud finding, you will need to demonstrate that the marriage was in fact not fraudulent in order to be granted a green card based on your new (or continued) marriage.
 You will need to show that the past marriage was a bona fide or real marriage.

 In many scenarios, USCIS restates its claims regarding marriage fraud from its denial decision on the past marriage-based application within its fact-finding on the new marital petition.
 These claims are typically outlined in a document titled “Notice of Intent to Deny” (NOID), which USCIS issues after a review of the I-130 petition and any supporting evidence.
-Generally, for green card applicants applying from within the U.S. this occurs after the adjustment of status interview.
+For green card applicants applying from within the U.S., this normally occurs after the adjustment of status interview.

 You will be given a period of time after receipt of the NOID to rebut USCIS’s claims and demonstrate that the past marriage was not fraudulent.

-If you are applying for a green card and are up against USCIS’s past fraudulent marriage finding, be sure to consult an immigration attorney.
-Experienced immigration attorneys have in-depth knowledge of immigration law and court decisions relating to findings of marriage fraud and can prepare a strong case against a previous finding of fraud.
+If you are applying for U.S. lawful permanent or conditional residence (a green card) and are up against USCIS’s past fraudulent marriage finding, be sure to consult an immigration attorney.
+Experienced immigration attorneys have in-depth knowledge of immigration law and court decisions relating to findings of marriage fraud and can prepare a strong case to combat a previous finding of fraud.